blogtheristo/blogtheristo/README.md

 ### Dear friend, welcome to blogtheristo's page.

-Hello Devs and world, my current passion is building dws4 project while learning a couple of new things.
+Hello Devs and World, my current passion is building dws4 project while learning a couple of new things.

 ### ✨: How is my company is creating value? ✨